FAQ

 How can I debug via USB port on the board?

 The USB0 port is configured with several USB devices for debugging.
-Please refer to Connect to the Board for details.
+Please refer to Connecting Board to Host for details.

 Is it possible to dump U-Boot log by adb?